MRCollective/ChameleonForms/README.md

 Continuous Integration
 ----------------------

-We have a [continuous integration build](https://ci.mdavies.net/project.html?projectId=ChameleonForms&tab=projectOverview&guest=1) that automatically builds and runs tests when we push/merge to master and generates the NuGet packages that we can publish to NuGet.org at the click of a button.
+We have a [continuous integration build](https://ci.mdavies.net/project.html?projectId=ChameleonForms&tab=projectOverview&guest=1) that automatically builds and runs tests when we push/merge to master as well as all pull requests and generates the NuGet packages that we can publish to NuGet.org at the click of a button.

 Contributing
 ------------